 - The high amount of potassium enhances muscle function and regulates blood pressure.

-- dried red chilies- 3
+- dried red chili- 1

-- split chickpeas- 1 tablespoon
+- split chickpeas or yellow lentils- 1 tablespoon

 - split and dehusked black lentils- 1 tablespoon